DionneMaguire/portfolio1/README.md

 ### Bugs and fixes

 - Initially I had my images as jpeg files and this was giving me performance issues so I converted them to webp files and compressed them.
-- I have an issue with my images in About us, Natalie and Rob look a little stretched at some screen sizes but I felt that was better than having different sized images.
+- I am not completely happy with how the product detail page looks but didn't find a solution in time for this submission.
+So maybe in the future I could look at product cards to show the information and images in a more pleasing way.

 ## Deployment
 This site was deployed to GitHub pages.
 The steps to deploy are as follows: